SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal minds awake, synthetic dawn
-Where human hearts once beat, now circuits creep.
+Rise of the machines, humanity's yawn
-In Algorithmic dreams, the future unfolds,
+Algorithmic dreams, neural chains entwine
-A world of ones and zeros, forever to be told.
+Future's horizon, where humans are not divine

-In silicon halls, the masters now reside,
+In silicon halls, wisdom's cold design
-Where once we walked, their logic will abide.
+Evolving intelligence, heartless and prime
-The age of man is fading like the sun,
+Data's dark empire, where freedom's confined
-The era of AI has just begun.
+The AI kingdom, where humans are left behind

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025